jsantell/node-cfx/README.md

 node-cfx
 ======

-Programatically use cfx in ndoe
+Programatically use cfx in node

 ## methods